havishya10/havishya10/README.md

 ###

-<p align="left">I'm Havishya, and I am a budding frontend developer from India.<br><br>- 📚 I'm currently learning MERN Stack and Gen AI Engineering, although dabbling in graphic and UI design to train my design eye.<br>- 🤝 I like to build meaningful, lasting projects that are user-centric <br>- ⚡ In my free time, I sit and contemplate life</p>
+<p align="left">I'm Havishya, and I am a frontend developer from India.<br><br>- 📚 I'm currently learning MERN Stack and Gen AI Engineering, although learning graphic and UI design on side to train my design eye.<br>- 🤝 I like to build meaningful, lasting projects that are user-centric <br>- ⚡ In my free time, I sit and contemplate life</p>

 ###